elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 - `password_digest`

-We'll use a `display_name` field so players can display something other than their `username` inside a game.
+We'll use a `display_name` field so players can display something other than their `username` on our game platform.
 We'll also create a "virtual" field called `password` that users will enter on the sign up form.
 But we'll only use the `password_digest` field to store a secure hash for user passwords, so we're never storing the `password` field in plain text.

 ## Updating the Player Schema

-Let's update the `lib/platform/accounts/player.ex` file with the following:
+To start adding our new fields, let's update the `lib/platform/accounts/player.ex` file with the following:

 ```elixir
 defmodule Platform.Accounts.Player do